selfisekai/teapot_tools/README.md

 ```

 I looked at these errors, at the DEPS file, and got the impression that it's gonna be easier to rewrite it than to get it running.

+## security considerations

+**Do NOT run on untrusted projects.**

+- DEPS file is literally Python code run on a Python interpreter, it possibly can run some malicious code.
+- DEPS file contains hooks that are supposed to (not implemented yet) be run before/after cloning dependencies, they can be malicious code.

+Please only report security issues over GitLab _with the confidentiality checkmark_, or by e-mail: `security at selfisekai dot rocks` (PGP key: [`A16F3AB139AEE4A3635D19ED734C629FD04BD319`](https://keys.selfisekai.rocks/gpg)).